PeterNgTr/insomnia-plugin-sync-gist-multiprovider/README.md

+# WIP!
+IT ONLY WORKS FOR GITLAB SNIPPETS IN A PROJECT LEVEL

+Pull requests are welcome

 # Insomnia Gist Sync

-> This is a fork of [gist-sync](https://github.com/joaostroher/insomnia-plugin-gist-sync) aimed to support storing gists on a self-hosted gitlab instance.
+> This is a fork of [gist-sync](https://github.com/joaostroher/insomnia-plugin-gist-sync) aimed to support storing gists on a self-hosted gitlab instance, and some other providers

 This is a plugin for [Insomnia](https://insomnia.rest) that allows users sync workspaces with gist of GitHub and a self-hosted gitlab.